It’s an inevitable part of rugby league’s growth that more attention will be paid to things like the draw for a World Cup.

 RLWC2021 CEO Jon Dutton said:

 “It’s great to see the qualification process shape the structure of the tournament.
-This time next year the groups will be drawn and match ups determined.
 We plan to hold a significant public event for the draw as the excitement builds towards the tournament”.